Linkurious/documentation-resources/Plugins/Plugins Developer Documentation/README.md

 }
 ```

-Note: you don't need to redefine these types in your plugin source code.
-They are exported by the [`@linkurious/rest-client`](https://www.npmjs.com/package/@linkurious/rest-client) package (the options type is exported as `PluginRouteOptions`, along with `PluginParentProcess`, `PluginMetadata` and `PluginAction`), so you can import them directly.

 Details:
+- `parentProcess` is a handle to communicate with the parent process (the main Linkurious Enterprise server).
+It is used to send plugin metadata, such as plugin actions, back to Linkurious Enterprise.
+See [Sending metadata to Linkurious Enterprise](#sending-metadata-to-linkurious-enterprise) for details.
 - `router` contains an express.js Router object.
-- `configuration` contains the configuration of the current plugin, as defined in the “Plugin settings” section of the Global configuration of Linkurious Enterprise.
+- `configuration` contains the configuration of the current plugin, as defined in the "Plugin settings" section of the Global configuration of Linkurious Enterprise.
-- `getRestClient()` is a method that returns a [REST Client instance]).
+- `getRestClient()` is a method that returns a REST Client instance.
 The returned `RestClient` object can be used to directly send requests to Linkurious Enterprise’s REST API.
 See [how to use Linkurious Enterprise’s REST API](#using-the-linkurious-enterprise-api) for details.

-- `parentProcess` is a handle to communicate with the parent process (the main Linkurious Enterprise server).
-It is used to send plugin metadata, such as plugin actions, back to Linkurious Enterprise.
-See [Sending metadata to Linkurious Enterprise](#sending-metadata-to-linkurious-enterprise) for details.
+Note: you don't need to redefine these types in your plugin source code.
+They are exported by the [`@linkurious/rest-client`](https://www.npmjs.com/package/@linkurious/rest-client) package (the options type is exported as `PluginRouteOptions`, along with `PluginParentProcess`, `PluginMetadata` and `PluginAction`), so you can import them directly.

 ### Sending metadata to Linkurious Enterprise

-A plugin can send metadata back to the main Linkurious Enterprise process through the “parentProcess” object injected in the backend options.
+A plugin can send metadata back to the main Linkurious Enterprise process through the "parentProcess" object injected in the backend options.
 This is currently used to declare **plugin actions**: entries that are surfaced in the Linkurious Enterprise UI (similar to [custom actions](#opening-a-plugin-using-custom-actions)) and that open a URL, relative to the plugin’s base path, when triggered.

 Note: unlike a [custom action](#opening-a-plugin-using-custom-actions) URL template (which must start with `{{baseURL}}`), a plugin action's `urlTemplate` is resolved **relative to the plugin's base path**.
 You should not prepend `{{baseURL}}`: a value of `/` points to the plugin's own home page, and `/my-page` points to a page under the plugin.
 The rest of the template syntax (e.g. `{{(node:Person).dateOfBirth}}`) is the same as for custom actions.